Saved Views

 Shared: view will be available company wide.

-Note: Saved view properties can also be set and edited in the Saved View pane at the top of the Query sidebar on a saved view page in the Library.
+Note: Saved view properties can also be set and edited in the Saved View pane at the top of the Query sidebar on a saved view page (see Saved View Properties).

 Manage Saved Views